swathi-kajjam/mobile-flashcards/README.md

 #### API
-    To manage AsyncStorage database, below are the methods provided
+    AsyncStorage will be used as database for this application and below are the methods provided to operate on the data

     getDecks -  return all of the decks along with their titles, questions, and answers. getDeck - take in a single deckid argument and return the deck associated with that deckid.